HarryGX0331/GPP-LAPD/README.md

 ```

 ## Contact
-For more information, please contact Xiuhong Xu at `xiuhong_xu@brown.edu`.
+For more information, please contact Xiuhong Xu at `xx55@rice.edu`.